wp-plugins/shashin/readme.txt

 Shashin has many features that enable you to display your Picasa photos in a variety of ways in your Wordpress posts and pages:

+* Embed a gallery of your Picasa albums, and all the photos in each album.
+* Show your photos with Highslide.
-* Display photos in any size supported by Picasa.
+* Pick individual photos to display, in any size supported by Picasa.
 * Pick photos from any combination of albums to display in groups of thumbnails.
 * Show thumbnails of your newest photos, from one or more albums.
 * Display album thumbnails for albums you choose, or all your albums, sorted however you like.
 Includes links to Google Maps.